 The primary purpose of the library is to create a quiet and stress-free environment for patrons to study and do research.
 Please be considerate and keep conversation and noise down while using the library.
 Cell phone use is not permitted in the library — please make and take calls outside the library.

 The law library makes every attempt to meet the needs of patrons with disabilities.
 All areas of the law library are wheelchair accessible, including several carrels and computer stations.
 Also, the library has a TTY machine for patrons with hearing disabilities.
-If you require accommodations in order to access the library, please contact the Circulation or Reference staff.
+If you require accommodations in order to access the library, please contact the law library circulation or Research Servicesstaff.
 Additional resources for patrons with disabilities are available atDrahmann Center’s Office of Disability Resources.